BenRamo06/ApacheBeam/README.md

 We could create a PCollection from: list, set or dictionaries

 A PCollection is immutable.
 Once created, you cannot add, remove, or change individual elements.
-A Beam Transform might process each element of a PCollection and generate new pipeline data (as a new PCollection), but it does not consume or modify the original input collection.
+A Beam Transform might process each element of a PCollection and generate new pipeline data (as a new PCollection), but it does not consume or modify the original input collection..